-The 21150 is a second-generation PCI-to-PCI bridge and is fully compliant with PCI Local Bus Specification, Revision 2.1.
-The 21150 provides full support for delayed transactions, which enables the buffering of memory read, I/O, and configuration transactions.
-The 21150 has separate posted write, read data, and delayed transaction queues with significantly more buffering capability than first-generation bridges.
-In addition, the 21150 supports buffering of simultaneous multiple posted write and delayed transactions in both directions.
-Among the features provided by the 21150 are a programmable 2-level secondary bus arbiter, an IEEE standard 1149.1 JTAG interface, live insertion support, a 4-pin general-purpose I/O interface, individual secondary clock disables, and enhanced address decoding.
-The 21150 has sufficient clock and arbitration pins to support nine PCI bus master devices directly on its secondary interface.
+Intel's 21153 is a second-generation PCI-to-PCI bridge and is fully compliant with PCI Local Bus Specification.
+The 21153 has a 64-bit primary bus interface and a 32-bit secondary bus interface.
+The 64-bit interface interoperates transparently with either 64-bit or 32-bit devices.
+The 21153 optimizes the performance of the downstream 32-bit devices on the 64-bit PCI bus.
+The 21153 provides full support for delayed transactions, which enables the buffering of memory read, I/O, and configuration transactions.
+The 21153 has separate posted write, read data, and delayed transaction queues that provide significantly more buffering capability than first-generation bridge products.
+In addition, the 21153 supports buffering of simultaneous multiple posted write and delayed transactions in both directions.
+Among the new features provided by the 21153 are: a programmable 2-level secondary bus arbiter, an IEEE standard 1149.1 JTAG interface, live insertion support, a 4-pin general-purpose I/O interface, individual secondary clock disables, and enhanced address decoding.
+The 21153 has sufficient clock and arbitration pins to support nine PCI bus master devices directly on its secondary interface.

-The 21150 allows the two PCI buses to operate concurrently.
+The 21153 allows the two PCI buses to operate concurrently.
 This means that a master and a target on the same PCI bus can communicate while the other PCI bus is busy.
 This traffic isolation may increase system performance in applications such as multimedia.